 In 1997, after the settlements, Jewell actually appeared on Saturday Night Live.
 He joked with Weekend Update host Norm McDonald about receiving settlement money from NBC and also fielded mock questions from the comedian about being responsible for the deaths of Princess Diana and Mother Teresa.

 That same year, U.S. Attorney General Janet Reno apologized for the FBI leak, stating "I'm very sorry it happened.
 I think we owe him an apology.
 I regret the leak," CNN reported.

 The real bomber, Eric Robert Rudolph, wasn't arrested until 2003.
-He was convicted in 2005 for the Olympic bombing, as a well as three other attacks.
+He pleaded guilty in 2005 for the Olympic bombing, as a well as three other attacks, in a deal to avoid a potential death penalty.
 He bombed two abortion clinics, one in the Atlanta area and one in Birmingham, Alabama, as well as a nightclub in Atlanta area.

 He went on to hold several police jobs after the bombing, including working as a sheriff's deputy for the Meriwether County Sheriff’s Department in Georgia since 2003, the Los Angeles Times reported.

 “I always thought he was a good officer,” Sheriff Steve Whitlock told the outlet in 2007.
 “He loved law enforcement.
 That’s what he ate and slept: law enforcement.”